data-alphabet/CaliforniaHousingPrice/README.md

 # California Housing Price Data Analysis Demo

 ## Project Description
 This is a data analysis demo to learn the process of data analysis with **Python**.
 In this project, I experienced *data fetching*, *exploratory data analysis*, *feature engeneering*, *data preprocessing*, *data visulization*, *data modeling* and so on.
-It is really an iteresting learning experience!
+It is really an interesting learning experience!
 All the source codes own detailed notes, so you can read them easily!

 - 地理信息可视化.xlsx